sidgan/ETCI-2021-Competition-on-Flood-Detection/src/README.md

 After completing training for the final round, we do the following:

-* Using the `notebooks/Ensemble_Inference.ipynb` notebook we first generate the initial predictions.
+* Using the `notebooks/Ensemble_Inference.ipynb` notebook, we first generate the initial predictions.
 We use stacking for ensembling.
 * We then apply Conditional Random Fields [4] on the predictions to enhance segmentation boundaries.
-This is demonstrated in `notebooks/Apply_CRF.ipynb` notebook.
+This is demonstrated in the `notebooks/Apply_CRF.ipynb` notebook.

 ### Additional notes on our inference pipeline